It’s very claw like. Crab-like, even. I call it crabby. Read on for my LELO Ina Wave review!

 If you stop comparing it to the Mona 2, though, you realize that this vibe still delivers fairly strong vibrations.
 The Ina’s clitoral arm is great.
 It’s a tad stronger than the Siri 1.
-It’s not the strongest clitoral vibe I’ve ever experience but, then again, it’s not wholly dedicated to the clitoris.
+It’s not the strongest clitoral vibe I’ve ever experienced but, then again, it’s not wholly dedicated to the clitoris.
 I’d give the vibrations of the shaft and the clitoral arm a grade of 7.5/10.

-Noise: The vibrations themselves, at their highest speed, aren’t horribly loud, but they aren’t whisper silent.
-You can hear the vibrations (albiet softly) 10 meters away.
+The vibrations themselves, at their highest speed, aren’t horribly loud, but they aren’t whisper silent.
+You can hear the vibrations (albeit softly) 10 meters away.
 The sound is pleasant though, fairly deep.
 Once you turn on the waving, however, you welcome a high-pitched wining sound.
 It’s not particularly off-putting to me though, so I don’t mind it, but it’s not exactly romantic.
 You can’t hear these noises through walls/doors though, so you could get away with this if you had to use it sneakily in your room.
 If you’re worried about sound, be sure to use it under a blanket, which muffles the sound considerably.

-Other Features: This vibe is 100% waterproof, meaning you can take it into the shower and wash it very easily.
+This vibe is 100% waterproof, meaning you can take it into the shower and wash it very easily.
 You can even rinse out the charging port hole.
 I wouldn’t want to drop it to the bottom of the pool though, as it’s only submersible up to a depth of 1 meter.
 This vibe is also rechargeable.
 I charge mine for about 2 hours per run.
 The LED lights in the buttons blink at you while it’s charging then set to a steady glow it’s done.
 It’ll glow red when it needs to be recharged.
 Lastly, this vibe also has a travel lock feature.
 Simply press (+) and (-) for 3 seconds to unlock/lock it.

-Material and Care: The Ina Wave is completely covered in body-safe silicone.
+The Ina Wave is completely covered in body-safe silicone.
 Previous models of this design (like the Mona 2) used shiny ABS plastic for the white handle.
 This model, however, is all silicone.
 It’s no secret that I adore LELO’s silicone.
 It’s simply lovely.
 It’s matte and silky and smooth.
 Though it does attract lint, it’s not sticky like some other silicone brands.
 I wash my Ina Wave with hot soapy water before and after each use.
 I suggest that you only use a water-based lubricant with this toy.
 If you have to use a silicone-based lube, do a patch test first and be warned that it could degrade the silicone.
-Store your Ina Wave in the black satin pouch it comes with, which will keep it dust free.
+Store your Ina Wave in the black satin pouch it comes with, which will keep it dust-free.